atalv/azlogr/cran-comments.md

 ## Resubmission
+This is a resubmission version 0.0.6:

+* Updated testing strategy as required by an upcoming change on the dependent package `logger`.

+## Resubmission
 This is a resubmission version 0.0.5:

 * Slightly modified testing strategy for enforcing ASCII because of different implementation of `base::iconv` by OS type, particularly in `r-devel-M1mac`.